DFE-Digital/fh-web-components/src/familyhubs-frontend/README.md

 # possible ToDos

+* better way than solution folders/files for grouping files? show all files and no solution items perhaps?

 * chrome/.net sometimes seems to get confused by asp-append-version. it doesn't seem to pick up that the file's changed and fetches the correct file, but also picks stuff up from cache. find a solution
     <script src="~/js/app.js" asp-append-version="true"></script>
     or is it an issue with the map file?